Gone are the days of marquees, animated gifs and embedded midi files (thank God) but there are still things that people do that drive others crazy.

 Since I am (still) working on my “redesign” for Binary Moon I thought I would look into what stops people from reading blogs.
 More specifically I was looking for reasons people would stop visiting a site, or worse, close it as soon as it loads.

-These tips are ranked in my personal order of preference, but I'm sure there are others I've missed so please do let me know in the comments if there's anything I've missed.
+These tips are ranked in my personal order of preference, but I’m sure there are others I’ve missed.

 - Snap.com previews.
 Snap.com offer a way to add “previews” to external websites you link to on your pages.
 By previews I mean tiny screenshots that pop up on mouse over.
 In my mind they offer no value to visitors whatsoever.
 All they do is slow down the page load, and get in the way of the content I actually want to read.
 There is a way to remove them but it relies on cookies in your browser, this seems cumbersome to me so I used the Adblock Firefox extension to block their entire domain.
 No Snap.com for me thank you very much.
 And thankfully, I’m not the only person who dislikes them – Lorelle, and many others have the same opinions.